RoboticSolutionsBO/Credentials/README.md

 # Credentials
-Credentials manager for Arduino based projects using EEPROM (also works with esp8266 and esp32).
+Credentials manager for Arduino-based projects using EEPROM (which also works with esp8266 and esp32 c++ projects).
 This tool will help you to store "permanently" different credentials that could be needed in your project.

-The credentials currently supported to be stored are: **WiFi** (SSID and password), **Account** (email, password and an optional user id) and **Deveice Id**.
+The credentials currently supported to be stored are: **WiFi** (SSID and password), **Account** (email, password and an optional user id) and ** Device Id**.

 ## Usage
 ### Initialization